-I’ve been thinking a lot about creative briefs recently – I deliver Creative Brief Writing training for agency account handlers and/or junior planners and I’m also currently prepping a brief writing workshop that I’ll be delivering to some students soon.
-It turns out that I have pretty strong feelings about briefs and briefing: 1.
-The … Continue reading I really care about Creative Briefs
+I’ve been thinking a lot about creative briefs recently – I deliver Creative Brief Writing training for agency account handlers and/or junior planners and I’m also currently prepping a brief writing workshop that I’ll be delivering to some undergraduate students soon.
+It turns out that I have pretty strong feelings about briefs and briefing: 1. … Continue reading I really care about Creative Briefs

 I had an interesting discussion with a senior Creative about propositions the other day, re how ‘creative’ they should be.
 Since many clients prefer to sign off on a proposition before any creative work begins they have to be well written enough to engage and excite the client – but without going as far as … Continue reading how creative should propositions be?